dlawrences/GlobalAIBootcampBucharest/README.md

 * _Workshop #2_ __Fraudulent Claim Detection in Insurance Using Azure Machine Learning Studio__ by __Laurentiu Diaconu__ Data Scientist, Softelligence

+__Feedback:__ how did we do?
+Fill in the survey to let us know: https://www.surveymonkey.com/r/FZMVSPB

 For questions please reach out to marketing@softelligence.net